chivicoko/flavorpoint/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000/flavorpoint](http://localhost:3000/flavorpoint) to view it in your browser.
+Open [http://localhost:3000/flavorpoint](http://localhost:3000/flavorpoint) to view it in your browser